Professional Development Point (PDP) Eligibility

 Yes, DESE may offer 1.5 PDPs per clock hour for professional development programs that it sponsors as long as the programs meet the minimum expectations (see question A2).

-Note: For ESE-sponsored activities that do not have a pre- and post-content assessment, only 30 PDPs can be counted toward recertification in a five-year cycle.
+Note: For DESE-sponsored activities that do not have a pre- and post-content assessment, only 30 PDPs can be counted toward recertification in a five-year cycle.
 For more information about PDP requirements please see the Recertification Guidelines .

 Can I earn PDPs for professional development that I design myself?